research-ag/sort/README.md

 Unlike radix sort, bucket sort starts with the highest bits first.

 Our implementation automatically chooses the number of buckets based on the input size.
-The time complexity of our algorithm is `O(n)`.
+The time complexity is the same as for radix sort, `O(n * steps)`, where "steps" now refers to the number of recursion levels.
-Memory use for scratch space and counting array is expected to be around `3/2 * n` without recursion.
+Memory use for scratch space and counting array is expected to be around `3/2 * n`.
 If recursion happens, for example because of non-uniform key input, then the memory use can increase depending on the bucket sizes.